 The opportunity to gain a specialised IT qualification motivated Luke Georgoudis to study an IT networking course at Holmesglen.

-Now a graduate of the ICT50418 Diploma of Information Technology Networking course, Luke has secured a full-time IT junior systems administrator job, and joined a workforce that's in demand.
+Now a networking course gradute, Luke has secured a full-time IT junior systems administrator job, and joined a workforce that's in demand.

 “I was really interested in things such as network defending and ethical hacking.
 It led me towards a networking course as my first qualification in IT, as I believed having networking skills were essential to the many different areas within IT,” says Luke.